vlang/vlang-blog/CONTRIBUTING.md

 The relevant folder to search is the `layouts` folder.

-If the change is substantial, please make fork the repository, make your changes there, and then open a pull request.
+If the change is substantial, please fork the repository, make your changes there, and then open a pull request.

 ## Updating The Default Markdown Templates